BennoMan123/Contact_List_Project/README.md

 * Fixed some grammatical errors in contacts and Main.
 * Also made notes into one line and end each note with "; ".
 * Updated javadocs.

+2/11/25 Part 1:
+* Fixed an index out of bounds error when converting a csv file to the contact list.